 Gustav Becker I (known in the family as GustavB) built the Gustavshof winery in 1924.
 Since then, the estate has been family owned and operated for 4 generations.
 Today, the whole family is involved in the business.
 In 2004, 4th generation winemaker Andreas Roll began using organic farming methods and in 2012 they received their biodynamic certification from Demeter.

 The vineyards are located in the heart of the rolling hills of the Rheinhessen region, at the highest altitudes in area.
 Bordered by the Rhine River on the east and the Nahe on the north, the vineyards enjoy dry conditions and large temperature fluctuations between day and night.

 Once in the winery, Andreas allows the grapes to speak for themselves, explaining, "In our wine cellar you find minimal technical equipment.
 We need not more than good grapes to get quality."
-Andreas employs spontaneous fermentation with native yeasts and no fining, producing wines with sulfite levels ≤30mg/L. The result of these efforts are fragrant, well-balanced wines that reflect that conscientious, dedicated work of the family behind Gustavshof.
+Andreas employs spontaneous fermentation with native yeasts, no winemaking additives and no fining, producing wines with sulfite levels ≤30mg/L. The result of these efforts are fragrant, well-balanced wines that reflect that conscientious, dedicated work of the family behind Gustavshof.